Looking for a way to use up that leftover rutabaga hanging around? Why not try these rutabaga fries that are vegan, gluten-free, and healthy!

 Well, more of a leftover Thanksgiving creation.

-I was in charge of making the rutabaga this year and I bought two good-sized ones to make sure I had enough for everyone (it is definitely a favourite in my family.)
+I was in charge of making the rutabaga this year and I bought two good-sized ones to make sure I had enough for everyone (it is definitely a favorite in my family.)
 After cutting up one and a half I realized that we had more than enough.
 I wrapped up the other half and placed it into the refrigerator because I knew I would not be getting to it until much later (all that leftover Thanksgiving food kept us fed for quite some time!)
 Even though it was stored away in the refrigerator, I knew immediately what I was making.

 Since I had such great success with my butternut squash fries, I knew these ones would be just as great.
 As long as you love rutabagas, these fries are for you.
 Compared to the butternut squash fries, they are equally as great.
 What I really loved most about these rutabagas fries is how easily they crisped up in the oven even though I placed them directly onto parchment paper.
 It all depends on the size of them.
 I also soaked my rutabaga fries overnight in the refrigerator before patting them dry to bake in the oven.
 My oven needed a good cleaning before I cooked at high temperatures, so I had to wait a day to get to these fries.